makerdao/testchain/README.md

 * `-p, --port`: Start Ganache on a different port.

 * `--ci`: If this is set, all unrecognized arguments will be treated as a new command.
-This command will be run, and Ganache will exit afterward.
+This command will be run once the test chain is up, and Ganache will exit afterward.

 ## Deploying changes to contract code